alaasmagi/car-brands-task/README.md

 * **Types** - DTO and model typing for safer API and UI integration.
 * **Utils** - localized strings and helper utilities for UI logic.

+#### Components
+* **Form** - reusable form component for collecting full name, contact phone, driving license status, and selected car IDs.
+* **FormCard** - visual summary card for a form entry shown on the home list.

+#### Views
+* **Home** - displays session entries and allows navigation to create new form entries.
+* **Create** - allows users to create a new form entry.
+* **Details** - displays one form entry with selected car details and supports deletion.
+* **Edit** - allows updating an existing form entry.

+## Design choices

+### Database
+SQLite was chosen to keep setup simple and lightweight for local development and demonstration.
+UUID identifiers are used to reduce collision risk and keep IDs globally unique.
+The form-entry-to-car relation allows each form entry to reference multiple selected cars while keeping the domain model simple `selectedCarIds` and delegating relational mapping details to the data-access layer.

+### Backend
+The backend follows a layered architecture with clear separation of concerns: domain models contain core business data, application services hold business logic, repositories isolate persistence concerns, and web controllers expose HTTP endpoints.
+Additional DTO mapping layers are used to decouple API and persistence shapes from domain objects.
+This structure improves maintainability and makes refactoring safer.

+### Frontend
+The frontend is implemented as a focused React SPA.
+It uses React Router for a clear CRUD navigation flow and React Query for asynchronous data fetching and mutation state management.
+The UI is component-driven and keeps form logic reusable across create and edit screens.
+Estonian localization strings are centralized to maintain consistency.